FriendsOfEpub/Blitz/README.md

 Nope.

 Blitz was sunset in 2020.
 As of July 1, 2020 the entire project is no longer maintained and its repositories read-only.
-You can still fork them though.
+You can still fork them.

 We deemed Blitz feature-complete though, and it should consequently be still useful for a couple of years.